Executive Director: Audra Pleasant, J.D.

 The International Programs have been specially designed to further enhance the stated mission of the university to help students develop a Christian understanding of and respect for other cultures.
 As an extension of the Searcy campus, these international experiences provide unique opportunities for study and travel overseas for both students and university faculty.
 The international living experience realized by the quantity and quality of time immersed in another culture yields insights and perspectives that can be gained in no other way.
 As with our university course offerings on the Searcy campus, the international programs of study provide rigorous, yet flexible courses of study by drawing from each unique international locale the best opportunities for expanded study and growth.
 Because of these unique experiences, students and university faculty develop lifelong relationships.

-In addition to the full semester programs, special summer opportunities include department-specific study in England, France, Germany, Italy, Scotland, Spain, and Zambia.
+In addition to the full semester programs, special summer opportunities include department-specific study in Germany, Italy, London, Paris, Scotland, Spain, and Zambia.
 Other programs are frequently offered in various rotating locations.
-Please check www.harding.edu/academics/study-abroad for current offerings.
+Please check the International Programs webpage for current offerings.